spacemeshos/testnet-guide/spacemesh0.1.md

 These use cases that are not yet supported in the Spacemesh 0.1 Testnet release:

-- Browse the Testnet using a block explorer and a dashboard.
+- Browse the Testnet using an explorer and a dashboard.
 - Run the App in Wallet-only mode without running a local Smesher.

 We plan to support these uses cases in subsequent Spacemesh Testnet releases throughout 2020, starting with Spacemesh 0.2.